TmacMai/multimodal-fusion/README.md

 Some modifications have been made to obtain better performance (80.45 on MOSI) such that some details are different from the paper:https://www.aclweb.org/anthology/P19-1046/

+The data are originally released in https://github.com/A2Zadeh/CMU-MultimodalSDK and are finally provided in https://github.com/soujanyaporia/multimodal-sentiment-analysis.
+If you need to use these data, please cite their corresponding papers.
 For raw datasets, please download them from: https://github.com/soujanyaporia/multimodal-sentiment-analysis/tree/master/dataset (you need to create a 'dataset' folder and place the downloaded data in it.)

 To run the code: python mosi_acl.py